 If you’re looking for a comforting, warming soup that packs a bit of spice, you can’t miss this white turkey chili!

-A few weeks back, our family had a delicious white turkey chili in one of our Blue Apron boxes.
+A while back, our family had a delicious white turkey chili in one of our meal delivery boxes.

 Please note that this chili definitely leans on the spicy side.
 If you or your children prefer milder foods, I would recommend subbing in a milder pepper than the poblano.